 The valley beneath Ronda was once the bottom of the ocean, hence the many seashell encrustations in the surrounding vertical cliffs.
 The fertile ground has been used for olive and wine farming since the Romans were here 2000 years ago.
 Ask the tourist office for directions and start your morning walk in the San Francisco or La Dehesa neighbourhoods.

-Either way, stop for breakfast at the Albergue los Molinos, which in addition to a stunning view of the town from below, makes its own bread in a traditional outdoor wood oven.
+Either way, stop for breakfast at the Albergue los Molinos, which in addition to a stunning view of the town from below makes their own bread in a traditional outdoor wood oven.

 Walk duration: 1.5 – 2 hours